LoveUCB/APMA/README.md

 >
 > Department of Bioinformatics, Medical School of Soochow University
 >
-> deePheMut is free for everyone to use, if you have used our tools in your research, please cite:
+> protPheMut is free for everyone to use, if you have used our tools in your research, please cite:
+> Jingran Wang, Miao Yang, Chang Zong, Gennady Verkhivker, Fei Xiao, Guang Hu. protPheMut: An Interpretable Machine Learning Tool for Classification of Cancer and Neurodevelopmental Disorders in Human Missense Variants. bioRxiv 2025.01.06.631365; doi: https://doi.org/10.1101/2025.01.06.631365